-- 184. In considering this application, adopted development plan policies Impact ST/5 and DP/7 are to be regarded as out of date while there is no five year housing land supply.
-This means that where planning permission is sought which would be contrary to the policies listed above, such applications must be determined against paragraph 14 of the NPPF. - 185.
+- 198. In considering this application, adopted development plan policies Impact ST/5 and DP/7 are to have limited weight, while there is no five year housing land supply.
+This means that where planning permission is sought which would be contrary to the policies listed above, such applications must be determined against paragraph 14 of the NPPF. - 199.
 This report sets out how a number of potential adverse impacts including landscape character harm, infrastructure needs, and highway safety can be addressed.
 Further, and whilst it is noted that works are required to the roundabout adjacent to the listed Almshouses, this is considered to result in less than substantial harm to these heritage assets given that it is already significantly impacted by the proximity of the existing road and traffic that cause noise and disturbance.
-However, an adverse impact that cannot be fully mitigated is the limited visual harm through a loss of openness to the countryside as a result of the development - 186.
-This adverse impacts must be weighed against the following benefits of the development: - i) The provision of up to 200 dwellings and 70 apartments with care towards housing land supply in the district based on the objectively assessed 19,000 dwellings target set out in the SHMA and the method of calculation and buffer identified by the Inspector. - ii) The provision of 80 affordable dwellings towards the identified need across the district. - iii) The provision of a significant amount of public open space within the development. - iv) Developer contributions towards education, health, open space and community facilities in the village. - v) Suitable and sustainable location for this scale of residential development given the position of the site in relation to access to public transport, services and facilities and local employment. - vi) Transport mitigation package. - vii) Employment during construction to benefit the local economy. - viii) Greater use of local services and facilities to contribute to the local economy. - 187.
+However, an adverse impact that cannot be fully mitigated is the limited visual harm through a loss of openness to the countryside as a result of the development - 200.
+This adverse impacts must be weighed against the following benefits of the development: - i) The provision of up to 200 dwellings and 70 apartments with care towards housing land supply in the district based on the objectively assessed 19,000 dwellings target set out in the SHMA and the method of calculation and buffer identified by the Inspector. - ii) The provision of 80 affordable dwellings towards the identified need across the district. - iii) The provision of a significant amount of public open space within the development. - iv) Developer contributions towards education, health, open space and community facilities in the village. - v) Suitable and sustainable location for this scale of residential development given the position of the site in relation to access to public transport, services and facilities and local employment. - vi) Transport mitigation package. - vii) Employment during construction to benefit the local economy. - viii) Greater use of local services and facilities to contribute to the local economy. - 201.
 The benefits of this development are considered to significantly and demonstrably outweigh the adverse impacts of the development, when assessed against the policies in the NPPF taken as a whole, which aim to boost significantly the supply of housing and which establish a presumption in favour of sustainable development in the context of the lack of a 5-year housing land supply.
-It is considered that the application overcomes previous reasons for refusal in terms of highways and landscape impacts, and that planning permission should therefore be granted.
+It is considered that the application overcomes earlier reasons for refusal (S/1818/15/OL)in terms of highways and landscape impacts, and the legal challenge to the previous application (S/1411/16/OL) therefore that planning permission should therefore be granted.